Hyleoides concinna: Description

 The common wasp-mimic bee has evolved several features that make it look like a potter wasp.
 These features include a bold colour pattern, partly darkened forewings, and a habit of holding the wings out in a V-shape when alighting.
 Wasps tend to be more aggressive than bees, so it's believed this mimicry might serve to frighten away predators.
-This bee can be distinguished from most potter wasps by the absence of a long, narrow waist and the presence of small tufts of branched hairs on the thorax.
+This bee can be distinguished from the potter wasps they mimic by the presence of small tufts of branched hairs on the thorax and longitudinally-folded wings.

 The second abdominal segment is black, and the remaining segments are mostly orange on top.
 There is a yellow band under the third abdominal segment.
 The thorax is black, sometimes with orange spots.
 The head is black.
 Males and females can be differentiated by the shape and colour of markings on the clypeus – yellow in the male, and orange (narrowing below) in the female.
 Males are 10 to 12 mm in length.
 Females are usually slightly larger at 12 to 13 mm.